 - grated cheese (which is not pictured because I ran out and I’m stretching out my visits to the grocery store for the sake of #stayhomestaysafe)

 Once you’ve added all of those glorious toppings to your bowl give it a BIG stir.
-Allow the sour cream and fresh lime juice to work its way through all of the nooks and crannies.
+Allow the sour cream and fresh lime juice to work their way through all of the nooks and crannies.
 Let the avocado, cilantro, and cheese get right into the mix with the chicken.
 It will look messy.
 And that’s okay.
 It’s preferable.
 The segmented and organized chicken rice bowl below that is being cradled by my two hands only looked like that for a brief moment.

 It might not be as pretty all stirred up, but it was tasty.
 And that’s what really matters.